Anjali2201/Cricviz/README.md

+# Hello all ✨

+Welcome to the CrickViz GitHub repository!
+We are Team **CodeVoyagers** , a passionate group and our members are :
+- Rutuja Thakare (Team Leader)
+ - Sanskriti Gupta
+ - Arya Harde
+ - Shruti Fadnavis
+ - Anvi Burde
+ - Anjali Kushwaha

+  We are thrilled to present to you our innovative project, CrickViz.

+Project PPT:
 # CRICVIZ 🏏

 🔮CrickViz was born out of our unwavering passion for cricket and the desire to go beyond the ordinary.
 We envisioned a platform that offers in-depth cricket analytics, match predictions, and player insights, catering to the diverse needs of cricket enthusiasts, coaches, analysts, and fantasy cricket players.